georgiosvsl/UnderConstruction/README.md

 # UnderConstruction
-Landing page for websites under construction working live ---> http://www.home.georgiosv.com/
+A more luxury landing page for websites  that are under construction. working live ---> http://www.home.georgiosv.com/

-A landing page that can be used for websites under construction.It's full screen mode can be used to show the background pics and give the guest of the page a small preview of the company and what coming up in the future.It has three diffrent sectors one for Home one for About and one Contact.
+It's full screen mode can be
+used to show the background pictures  and give the guest of the page a small preview of the company and what coming up in the future.It has three different sectors one for Home one for About and one Contact.